Astrid123456789/Challenge-AMEX/README.md

 Efficient Formats: Moving away from CSVs to Parquets, which allow for lightning-fast, columnar data processing.

 Feature Velocity: Developing "Difference Features" (Last - First) to capture whether a customer's financial health is trending up or down.

+## 4. Why the Final Technical Solution Was Effective

+The final solution proved effective because it balanced information retention, computational feasibility, and model expressiveness under strict memory constraints.
+By compressing raw time-series data into customer-level aggregated and velocity-based features, the pipeline preserved the most predictive temporal signals while remaining compatible with tree-based models.
+The combination of efficient Parquet storage, carefully engineered summary features, and a robust gradient-boosted model (CatBoost) allowed the system to scale to tens of millions of rows without sacrificing predictive power.
+This end-to-end design closely mirrors real-world credit-risk pipelines, where performance must coexist with operational constraints.